eriklee1895/opensips-cp-docker/README.md

 # OpenSIPs Control Panel Docker Image

-This is a docker image for OpenSIPS Control Panel (OCP).
+This is a docker image for OpenSIPS Control Panel (OCP), see more details for OCP:

 [http://controlpanel.opensips.org](http://controlpanel.opensips.org)